 Our Chief Medical Officer, Marilyn Carlson, serves on the executive management team of a clinical research organization that provides clinical trial services to us.
-For the year ended December 31, 2014, we incurred an aggregate of approximately \$255,000 in fees for these services.
+For the years ended December 31, 2017 and 2016, we incurred an aggregate of approximately \$38,000 and \$13,000, respectively, in fees for these services.
+There were no related party transactions during the year ended December 31, 2018.